madebyisaacr/apphud.js/README.md

 ---

 This guide provides an overview of how to use the ApphudSDK for common tasks.
-For advanced features and configurations, refer to the SDK’s full API documentation.
+For advanced features and configurations, refer to the SDK's full API documentation.